Calm Your Nervous System

 Fear vs. Love

-As Dr. Bruce Lipton explains, stress has profound and far-reaching effects on your body.
-He says, “Our biology is now based on whether we're open to being in love or closed because we're in fear."
-Fear compromises the growth and maintenance of your body, shuts off the immune system, and creates dis-ease.
+Dr. Bruce Lipton highlights stress's significant impact, stating, "Our biology depends on whether we're open to love or closed in fear."
+Fear hinders growth, weakens the immune system, and leads to dis-ease.

-This video emphasizes the importance of living in a relaxed state to move toward growth, healing, and love.
-Let's cultivate love within ourselves to nurture our body, mind, and soul and experience optimal wellness.
+This video stresses the importance of a relaxed state for growth, healing, and love.
+Cultivate self-love to nurture body, mind, and soul for optimal wellness.

 Choosing Love with Bruce Lipton